There is something so timeless, so infinitely present about the sense of magic and wonder in a child’s eyes.

 My kids and I have all been loyal patrons of Twirl’s since it opened.
 My daughter Angelica’s daughters have spent hundreds of hours there, playing in the amazing playground (which is outfitted with some of the most creative and interactive climbing and exploratory play systems I’ve seen anywhere), taking dance classes (as tiny ballerinas) with Amber in the upstairs play space/studio, or shopping.

-Shopping for their birthdays and for friends, for Christmas and Hanukkah and every occasion that demanded a gift in between.
+Shopping for their birthdays and for friends, for Christmas and Hanukkah, and every occasion that demanded a gift in between.
 Twirl has been the go-to place for children’s presents in our family for over a decade.
+There have been occasions where I’ve bought a Personalized surprise box for people I couldn’t think of gifts for but for the majority of my gift-giving, the gifts have come from Twirl.

 I looked after my daughter Angelica’s kids on Wednesdays from when they were quite little until they started school.
 It’s an experience I treasure, as a grandmother who has had the good fortune to be involved in my grandchildren’s lives.